michielvha/vitepress/docs/blog/gitversion.md

 - `+semver: patch` or `+semver: fix` - Bumps the patch version (1.0.0 → 1.0.1)
 - `+semver: none` or `+semver: skip` - No version bump at all

-Here's how we use these in practice:
+Here's how you could use these in practice:

 ````bash
 # Breaking changes